bqardi/clear-cra/readme.md

 These are the files that clear-cra tries to remove:

-- src/App.css (choice to keep)
+- src/App.css (you can choose to keep)
-- src/App.test.js (choice to keep)
+- src/App.test.js (you can choose to keep)
-- src/setupTests.js (choice to keep)
+- src/setupTests.js (you can choose to keep)
 - src/reportWebVitals.js
 - src/logo.svg
-- public/manifest.json (choice to keep)
+- public/manifest.json (you can choose to keep)
-- public/logo192.png (choice to keep)
+- public/logo192.png (you can choose to keep)
-- public/logo512.png (choice to keep)
+- public/logo512.png (you can choose to keep)

 ## Which files are changed?